mapninja/CV/README.md

 ### iiif + Maps Community
 ##### Role: Co-founder/Co-Chair
 https://iiif.io/community/groups/maps/
-This group works on defining best practice in associating geographical information with iiif materials.
+This group works on developing extensions that enable, and defining best practice in, associating geographical information with [iiif image materials](https://iiif.io/).
 This includes iiif recipes but also more in depth work to align efforts to link iiif maps to geospatial systems.
-The group is creating a JSON schema suited to the needs of the IIIF community, including how to incorporate this connective schema with IIIF manifests.
+The group has produced two extension to the iiif imagery framework: [the navPlace extension](https://iiif.io/api/extension/navplace/), which allows geographic data associated with digital objects and collections to be provided in a structured manner; and [the geoRef Extension](https://iiif.io/api/extension/georef/), which allows digitized cartographic collections to be [placed in their geographic context](https://felt.com/map/Stanford-IIIF-Allmaps-org-GX3HHODYTMqFHNrecujuyD?loc=52.38274,-355.17262,12.92z).
 ### GISDay@Stanford

 Stanford's annual celebration of all things location, including the cutting edge of geospatial technologies.
 Development, planning and coordination of the event, 3 years running.
 The schedules speak for themselves.
 Off-the-hook fun for geonerds.